a30001784/azure_tags/README.md

 It also specifies a number of group and host specific variables, so that Ansible playbooks can be written in a modular fashion, removing the need for writing boilerplate code.

-To get the required hostnames, IPs and variables, tt calls `terraform output` against a number of the TF resources to determine what to put where.
+To get the required hostnames, IPs and variables, it calls `terraform output` against a number of the TF resources to determine what to put where.
 There are also some environment variables it depends on:

 `NUM_POOLED_DISKS_DATA_CRM` Number of data disks that will be used to create a storage pool on the CRM DB server